azabiong/vim-highlighter/README.md

 ### Navigation

-  It will be handy to use keyboard shortcuts for the following commands to easily navigate the search results.

-  `Hi/next` and `Hi/previous` commands jump to the file.
+  `Hi/next` and `Hi/previous` commands jump to files from search results.

   `Hi/older` and `Hi/newer` commands navigate the search history.

-  Key-mapping example:
+  It will be handy to use keyboard shortcuts for these commands to easily navigate the search results.
+For example:
   ```vim
     nn <silent>-  :<C-U> Hi/next<CR>
     nn <silent>_  :<C-U> Hi/previous<CR>